Almond Cherry Cookies

 Soft, Delicious Almond Cookies Glazed in Cherry Frosting with a Surprise Cherry in the Middle!
 These Almond Cherry Cookies are a delicious cookie for Christmas, Valentine’s Day or just because.

-If you want a special cookie for the holidays (or any time!) you have to try these almond cherry cookies.
+If you want a special cookie for the holidays, then you have to try these almond cherry cookies.
 They’re so impressive!
-Basically, they are almond cookies that have a maraschino cherry baked inside – I love a surprise-inside cookie recipe!
+Basically, they are just an almond shortbread cookie that has been stuffed with a maraschino cherry and baked.
+I love a surprise-inside cookie recipe!

 Oh, and the color – could it be any more perfect?
 The red and white makes these the best cookie recipe for all of your cookie platters and dessert trays.
 Or, package them in fun boxes for gifts!
 Everyone will love getting a batch of these festive cookies for the holidays.